AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-overview-activity-logs.md

-<properties
+---
-	pageTitle="Overview of the Azure Activity Log | Azure" description="Learn what the Azure Activity Log is and how you can use it to understand events occurring within your Azure subscription." authors="johnkemnetz"
+title: Overview of the Azure Activity Log | Azure
+description: Learn what the Azure Activity Log is and how you can use it to understand events occurring within your Azure subscription.
-	manager="rboucher"
-	editor=""
-	services="monitoring-and-diagnostics"
-	documentationCenter="monitoring-and-diagnostics"/>

-<tags
-	ms.service="monitoring-and-diagnostics"
-	ms.workload="na"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="03/02/2017"
-	ms.author="johnkem"
-	wacn.date=""/>
+authors: johnkemnetz
+manager: rboucher
+editor: ''
+services: monitoring-and-diagnostics
+documentationCenter: monitoring-and-diagnostics

+ms.service: monitoring-and-diagnostics
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 03/02/2017
+ms.author: johnkem
+wacn.date: ''
+---

 # Overview of the Azure Activity Log
 The **Azure Activity Log** is a log that provides insight into the operations that were performed on resources in your subscription.
 The Activity Log was previously known as “Audit Logs” or “Operational Logs,” since it reports control-plane events for your subscriptions.
 Using the Activity Log, you can determine the ‘what, who, and when’ for any write operations (PUT, POST, DELETE) taken on the resources in your subscription.
 You can also understand the status of the operation and other relevant properties.
 The Activity Log does not include read (GET) operations or operations for resources that use the Classic/"RDFE" model.